-Tulane Law School, together with the University of Paris Dauphine’s Business School, welcomes you to our summer program in Paris.
-The program is designed for both law and business school students, with curriculum focused on EU legal studies and business law.
+Tulane Law School, together with the University of the Sorbonne (Paris II), welcomes you to our summer program in Paris.
+The program is designed for law school students, with a curriculum focused on French and EU legal studies.

-Tulane Law School, together with the University of Paris Dauphine’s Business School, welcomes you to our summer program in Paris.
-The program is designed for both law students and business school students.
-It is an accredited program for students who seek to understand the global dimensions of today’s world.
+Tulane Law School, together with the University of the Sorbonne (Paris II), welcomes you to our summer program in Paris.
+The program is an accredited program for students who seek to understand the global dimensions of today’s world.
 The Tulane-Paris Institute is a highly prestigious summer program.
-Indeed it is the oldest, continuously-operating (since 1973) American summer program in France.
+Indeed it is the oldest, continuously-operating American summer program (since 1973) in France.

-Our courses provide a business and law overview of Europe today: the European financial system, the Brexit implications, France’s unique laws and culture, and the modern challenges facing the European legal order.
-The classes are taught by internationally renowned faculty drawn from Tulane and Paris Dauphine.
+Our courses provide a broad overview of Europe today: Competition law (antitrust) in the European Union, Brexit’s implications, France’s unique laws and legal culture, and challenges facing the European legal order.
+The classes are taught by an internationally renowned faculty drawn from Tulane and the Sorbonne.

-As a special feature, the Institute offers every student the possibility of obtaining an individual internship that can be carried out under the supervision of the Director of the Institute.
-For students who speak French functionally or fluently, the program offers a limited number of internships with Paris law firms.
+As a special feature, the Institute offers every student the possibility of obtaining an individual internship on European law and institutions that can be carried out under the supervision of the Director.
+For students who speak French functionally or fluently, the program also offers a limited number of internships with Paris law firms.

 Program Host Institution